UCBoulder/ceeb_nces_crosswalk/README.md

 ## Team

+The team below are all affiliated with The Office of Data Analytics (ODA) at The Universty of Colorado, Boulder.

+The ODA mission is to foster an understanding of institutional knowledge.
+This is done by transforming data into actionable intelligence; aiding the decision making processes throughout the university.

 Danielle Lyles - Data and Evaluation Scientist
-Peter Shaffery - Postdoctoral Research Assistant
-Ulises Guzman Sol - Data Engineer
+Peter Shaffery - Postdoctoral Research Assistant Ulises Guzman Sol - Data Engineer
 Seth Spielman - Chief Data Officer
 Brad Weiner - Director of Data Science